-Under the bill, if an insurer wants to post these documents on its website, it must do the following:
+The bill requires that if an insurer posts these documents on its website, it must do the following:

-- 1. get the insured's agreement to receive these documents electronically; - 2. post and have them accessible for as long as the policy is in force and in a way that lets the insured save and print them using readily available free Internet applications; - keep records of an expired policy and any endorsements for five years after their expiration date and make them available upon request; - 4. give an insured with each declarations page provided at policy issuance or renewal (a) a description of the policy and any endorsements, (b) a way for the insured to get a paper copy of the documents for free, and (c) the website address where the documents are posted;

-- 5. when a policy or endorsement changes, give the insured notice of the changes and how he or she may get a paper copy of the documents for free upon request; and - 6. notify the insured that he or she may request to opt out of the electronic delivery of documents at any time.
+- post and have them accessible for as long as the policy is in force and in a way that lets the insured save and print them using readily available free Internet applications; - 2. keep records of an expired policy and any endorsements for five years after their expiration date and make them available upon request; - 3. give an insured with each declarations page provided at policy issuance or renewal (a) a description of the policy and any endorsements, (b) a way for the insured to get a paper copy of the documents for free, and (c) the website address where the documents are posted; - 4. when a policy or endorsement changes, give the insured notice of the changes and how he or she may get a paper copy of the documents for free upon request; and - 5. notify the insured that he or she may request to opt out of the electronic delivery of documents at any time.

-Under the bill, if an insured does not agree to electronic delivery or requests to opt out of electronic delivery, the insurer must mail or deliver a paper copy to the insured instead of posting them on its website.
+Under the bill, if an insured requests to opt out of electronic delivery of documents, the insurer must mail or deliver a paper copy to the insured instead of posting them on their website.